Altinn/altinn-studio-docs/content/app/design/prototype/_index.en.md

 {{% highlighted-link src="https://www.figma.com/file/wnBveAG2ikUspFsQwM3GNE/Prototyping-av-skjematjenester?node-id=47%3A4068" link="Altinn Prototype-kit" %}}

-When the designer/professional has designed and user tested the form, it can be used as a specification for what the developers should create within Altinn Studio.
+When the designer/professional has designed and user tested the form, it can be used as a specification for what the developers should create in Altinn Studio.

 {{% panel %}}
 **PS:** If you are creating services for your own solution, where Altinn is invicible for the user, you should rather use